samueldobbie/markup/README.md

-# markup - online annotation, powered by active learning
+# Markup - Online Annotation, Powered by Active Learning

 ### What is Markup?